U8NWXD/oppia-wiki/Debug-backend-tests.md

 python -m scripts.run_backend_tests --test_target jobs.jobs_manager_test.RefreshStateOfBeamJobRunModelTests.test_failed_api_call_logs_the_exception
 ```

-If you wanted to run all the tests defined by the `RefreshStateOfBeamJobRunModelTests`, you can do that too.
+If you wanted to run all the tests defined by the `RefreshStateOfBeamJobRunModelTests`, you could do that too.
 Just shorten the dotted name to end at the class:

 ```console
 python -m scripts.run_backend_tests --test_target jobs.jobs_manager_test.RefreshStateOfBeamJobRunModelTests